SHAD0WJ0KER/python-cli/README.md

 # How to use

-For now, clone this repository (pypi distribution is planned down the road).
+1. clone this repository (pypi distribution is planned down the road).
-From the command line run `pip install -r requirements.txt`.
-Then, run command `pip install .` (if you intend to change the code add option `-e`, so you won't need to reinstall module with every code change).
-Afterwards, go into your python script and run:
+2. From the command line run `pip install -r requirements.txt`.
+3. Run command `pip install .` (if you intend to change the code add option `-e`, so you won't need to reinstall module with every code change).
+4. To test, go into your python script and run:

 ```py
 from colored_utils.main import Colored_utils